 Today is for discovering La Spezia.
 Although it is a major naval and shipbuilding hub, La Spezia also features a fine art gallery, the Museo Amedeo Lia.
 The gallery houses a wide collection of medieval and Renaissance art, as well as bronzes, illuminated manuscripts and paintings.

 Welcome to the port of Civitavecchia, one of the largest in Italy.
 The centre of the town is easily explored on foot and monuments to include on a self-guided walk of the area include Forte Michelangelo, the Rock, and the ancient walls of the old port.
 A spot in Piazza Vittorio Emanuele II offers an excellent vantage point for admiring the square’s Baroque cathedral.

 Famous for its film festival, opulent oceanfront hotels and coterie of glamorous yachts, locals and designer boutiques; Cannes is a quintessential destination on the French Riviera.
 Look out over Cannes’ bay from a point in the old town, also known as Le Suquet.
 Budding musicians can visit a former priory, built in the 11th century, which now houses an outstanding collection of musical instruments, sourced from around the world.

 Palma is located on a quiet bay on the island of Mallorca, itself situated off the coast of mainland Spain.
 One of the island’s neighbours is party paradise Ibiza.
 Mallorca, however, lends itself to a more relaxed atmosphere.
 It is easy for travellers to navigate the city, and Cathedral de Mallorca is one of the main drawcards for visitors.
 The Cathedral backs onto a labyrinth of alley and lane ways.

 Day 17: Barcelona – – Australia (B)

-Bid farewell to Spain today as you disembark the cruise and make your own way to the airport.
+Bid goodbye to Spain as you disembark the cruise and head to Barcelona Airport to board your return flight to Australia.

 Day 18: Australia